跳到主要内容

 • the time to send the packet.

-• the time receiver process it and send an ACK.
+• the time receiver processes it and sends an ACK.

-• the time for ACK travel back to the sender.
+• the time for ACK to travel back to the sender.

-😭 None of these time are known with certainty!
+😭 None of these times are known with certainty!

-😫 These time vary over time as additional load is added to or removed from the end hosts or routers.
+😫 These times vary over time as additional load is added to or removed from the end hosts or routers.

 Round-trip-time estimation: try to estimate the time which can’t exactly get but approximately approach.

-The timeout is large than time by round-trip-time estimation.
+The timeout is larger than time by round-trip-time estimation.

 12.2 Introduction to TCP